 Metabolic Shift, Bone Density, and Body Composition

 Post-menopause changes can include a decline in lean mass, a rise in central fat, and a slower metabolic rate.
-Bone density also becomes a bigger priority because estrogen helps regulate bone remodeling.
+Bone density also becomes a bigger priority, because systemic estrogen helps protect against the bone-thinning disease osteoporosis, as Mayo Clinic notes in its hormone therapy review.
 This is why symptom care should connect to long-term health markers, not just day-to-day comfort.
+Understanding the full picture of common menopause symptoms and their drivers makes it easier to rank what to treat first.

-HRT can be part of a comprehensive strategy, but it should be approached like any serious medical decision: weigh benefits, review risks, and monitor outcomes.
-Rather than chasing a number, the focus is on restoring healthier signaling, improving function, and monitoring key safety markers over time.
+Hormone replacement therapy replaces the estrogen the body stops making after menopause, and it is the most effective option for hot flashes, night sweats, and vaginal dryness.
+It should still be approached like any serious medical decision: weigh benefits, review risks, and monitor outcomes.
+Rather than chasing a number, the focus is on restoring healthier signaling, improving function, and tracking key safety markers over time.

-At AgeRejuvenation, the main service we discuss for this approach is hormone replacement therapy.
+At AgeRejuvenation, the main service we discuss for this approach is our hormone replacement therapy program for women.
 It is individualized based on symptoms, medical history, and lab data when needed.

 Who HRT May Help and When to Pause

 HRT may be considered when symptoms affect sleep, mood stability, thermoregulation, or quality of life, and when the clinical profile supports it.
-There are also situations where a pause is wise, such as certain histories of clotting disorders or specific hormone-sensitive cancers.
+There are also situations where a pause is wise.
+HRT is generally not recommended for women with a history of certain hormone-sensitive cancers, blood clots, liver disease, or stroke, as the American College of Obstetricians and Gynecologists explains.
 This is not a scare tactic.
 It is a clinical responsibility.

 A careful visit should include: